PLEASE READ AND FOLLOW ALL THE STEPS CAREFULLY!

 When the Office of Student Information Services receives the Institutional Student Information Report (ISIR) from the federal processor, a file is considered active.
 The Student Navigator will review the information reported from the students application, and send a checklist of documentation that is needed to complete the file.
 Once a student receives a reply from the federal processor or Hill College, it becomes the student's responsibility to contact the Office of Student Information Services to complete his/her file.

 Hill College reserves the right to request information on a student even if the student is not selected for verification.
-All students applying for federal or state aid will be required to complete an institutional application, and all student's must have a completed admission file before any aid will be awarded.
+All student's applying for federal or state aid will be required to complete an Apply Texas application, and all student's must have a completed admission file before any aid will be awarded.
+A completed admissions files means all OFFICIAL transcripts either high school, home school, high school equivalency or college transcripts must be received in the Office of Student Information Services.

 If the file is selected for verification or conflicting information is found, a student will be responsible for gathering all documentation asked for by the Student Navigator in a timely manner.
-Verification items mainly consist of, but are not limited to a student's or spouse's tax returns, parent's tax returns, verification worksheet, and untaxed income.
+Verification items mainly consist of, but are not limited to a student's or spouse's tax return transcripts, parent's tax return transcripts, verification worksheet, or untaxed income.
 Other items that may be needed are social security card, birth certificate, drivers license, and marriage license.

 Corrections may be needed when all documentation is received.
 A correction can be made through the Office of Student Information Services or by the student by calling 1-800-433-3243.
-Within a week to 10 days the corrected ISIR is usually received.
-Any correction sent to the federal processor through the Office of Student Information Services will need signatures of the student or parent if applicable.
+Within 3-5 days the corrected ISIR is usually received.
+Any correction sent to the federal processor through the Office of Student Financial Aid will need signatures of the student or parent if applicable.

-When a file is determined to be complete, the Office of Student Information Services will notify the student of the award through an award letter sent to their Hill College student email.
+When a file is determined to be complete, the Office of Student Information Services will notify the student of the award amounts through an award letter.
+The award letter will be sent to the Hill College Student email account but can also be viewed through MyRebel.

 Determination of Financial Need and Eligibility

-The amount of financial aid that a student is eligible to receive will be determined by the 'Expected Family Contribution' (EFC) that is calculated by the Federal processor and which appears on the SAR and/or ISIR.
+The amount of financial aid that a student is eligible to receive will be determined by the 'Expected Family Contribution' (EFC) and calculated by the Federal processor.
+The EFC will appear on the SAR (Student Aid Report) and/or ISIR.
 This is the amount that a student and/or his or her family is expected to contribute towards the cost of meeting their educational expenses.
-Another factor that determines the amount of aid that will be received is the 'Cost of Attendance' or 'Cost of Education.'
+Another factor that determines the amount of aid that will be received is the 'Cost of Attendance'.
 This is the amount, as determined by federal and state guidelines, that it will cost the 'average' student to attend Hill College.
-If you feel that you may have extenuating circumstances which might warrant additional expenses being added to your 'Cost of Attendance' budget, contact the Office of Student Information Services.
+If you feel that you may have extenuating circumstances which might warrant additional expenses being added to your 'Cost of Attendance' or budget, contact the Office of Student Information Services.

 Criteria for Determining Aid

 The campus based programs have limited funds available, and the majority of the funds are awarded to those neediest applicants who have the earliest completed files.
 The institution does, however, have the policy of saving a portion of the funds from these programs for students who do not apply for enrollment or financial aid until later in the academic year, in an attempt to make funds readily available to all students.
-Those students who are interested in the Work Study Programs are required to submit an additional application before any Work Study award will be made.
+Those students who are interested in the Work-Study Programs are required to submit an additional application before any Work Study award will be made.
+More information is provided on our Work-Study Web page.